 Becoming a Bedtime Champion for Your Kids

 During the day, some simple steps can help children progress toward a consistently dry bed.
-Encourage plenty of fluids in the morning hours, so children don’t end up thirsty at night.
-Throughout the day, encourage children to empty their bladders frequently, so they don’t get “used to” a feeling of a full bladder.
-A good diet with plenty of water, whole grains, and fruits and vegetables will prevent constipation, which can be a contributor to bedwetting.
+Encourage plenty of fluids in the morning hours; a good diet with plenty of water, whole grains, and fruits and vegetables will prevent constipation, which can be a contributor to nighttime wetting.

-Remember, the key is for the child to realize that the bladder is getting full even while asleep, and either tighten up the muscles to hold in the urine or get up to use the bathroom.
-Though parents can help “set the stage” for success, the final development of this ability will occur on the child’s own schedule and can’t be rushed.
-While children develop this skill, parents’ main goals should be to help them understand that dryness will come, and that there is nothing serious to worry about.
+Although parents can help “set the stage” for success, the final development of this ability will occur on the child’s own schedule and can’t be rushed.
+While children develop this skill, parents’ main goals should be to help them understand that dryness will come and that there is nothing serious to worry about.